 This is probably a much lower value than the plane-wave shielding effectiveness, but it accounts for the leakage through apertures and seams.
 It also takes into account the fact that shielded enclosures generally interact with the enclosed sources and the enclosure itself becomes an integral part of the unintentional antenna path converting currents into radiated fields.

 Recalling the previous discussion of unintentional radiation sources and antenna efficiency, it should be clear that an inefficient radiation source (e.g. an electrically small circuit) can become many orders of magnitude more efficient by coupling to a larger conducting structure.
 Therefore it is not only possible, but common, for a shielding enclosure with apertures or seams to increase the radiated emissions due to inefficient sources enclosed.
 In other words, the shielding effectiveness of a shielded enclosure can easily be less than 0 dB (i.e. the enclosure amplifies the radiation) at some frequencies.
 Hopefully, the same enclosure also reduces the efficiency of the strongest sources so that the net effect is a reduction in the maximum radiated emissions.
 Nevertheless, it is not safe to assume that some shielding is better than no shielding.
-A discussion of practical shielding techniques for solving real-world EMC problems can be found in the next section.
+A discussion of practical shielding techniques for solving real-world EMC problems can be found in the tutorial on Practical Shielding.

 H. Ott, Electromagnetic Compatibility Engineering, John Wiley & Sons, New York, 2009.

 C. R. Paul, Introduction to Electromagnetic Compatibility, 2nd Ed., Wiley Series in Microwave and Optical Engineering, 2006.